Need help paying bills? DoNotPay is here for you

 Even though it might not seem so, writing a letter is your best option.
 Do you think that it will take too long to get the job done if you go about it this way?
 Not when you have DoNotPay at your disposal.
 When you rely on our app, the entire process won’t last longer than two days.
 This is what asking for an extension looks like with us:

-- You log in via a website or iOS device
+- You log in via a website

 - You provide us with personal information and explain why you need an extension